RomainS/js/README.markdown

 ## ScrollFollower

-ScrollFollower is a Prototype.js class, wich gives the ability to create elements with the new Gmail toolbar behavior : element become fixed when the user scroll down, and get back its initial position when he backs to top.
+ScrollFollower is a Prototype.js class, wich gives the ability to create elements with the new Gmail toolbar behavior : element becomes fixed when the user scrolls down, and gets back its initial position when he scrolls to top.